ENGLISH

 state colleges or universities because of declining state

-incarcerated for non-violent crimes: about one-third of the
+are incarcerated for non-violent crimes: about one-third of the

 total have mental illness or other psychological